 We process information that is relevant to the investigation of complaints we receive.
 This could include:

-- personal and family details
+personal and family details

-- details of complaints, incidents and grievances
+details of complaints, incidents and grievances

-- physical or mental health
+physical or mental health

-- adult social care
+adult social care

-- sex life or sexual orientation
+sex life or sexual orientation

-- racial or ethnic origins
+racial or ethnic origins

-- religious or philosophical beliefs
+religious or philosophical beliefs

 To process your complaint, we will often obtain information about you and your complaint from other sources.
-In many cases we will obtain information from the organisation you are complaining about, and, in some cases, we will need information from third parties such as legal or other expert advisers.
+In many cases this will be from the organisation you are complaining about, and, in some cases, we will need information from third parties such as legal or other expert advisers.
 Some of this information may be special categories of personal data, such as health or care records, where these are relevant.
 When we are given information by third parties, we will tell you what it is.

 We take the security of your data seriously.
 We have internal policies and controls in place to ensure that your data is not lost, accidentally destroyed, misused or disclosed.
 We also make sure our employees only access your data in the proper performance of their duties.
 For more details see our Information Management Policies.